szlaskidaniel/homebridge-risco-alarm/README.md

 Integration works only when proper Ethernet module is added to your Risco Unit and you are able to arm & disarm your system via https://www.riscocloud.com/ELAS/WebUI.

 For now there are only 2 working states (ARM / DISARM), where ARM is common for all HomeKit states (AWAY, NIGHT, AT HOME).
+If more than 0 Partitions (Zones) are armed, Plugin reports that as system is ARMED.
-Also, currently Plugin supports only 1 Partition (Zone), as Security Module in HomeKit looks globally, and cannot distinguish difference between multiple Zones armed / disarmed.
+HomeKit looks globally, cannot distinguish difference between multiple Zones armed / disarmed.

+When Polling option is enabled, Alarm state is refreshed in background, that means when you open HomeApp - there is no delay to display RiscoAlarm status.
+It's retreived from cached value.

 # Installation